-The islands and coastlines with areas of rich sea life are home to wildlife in Scotland with many colonies of breeding seabirds.
-These islands and coastlines provide feeding grounds for waders and other birdlife.
+The islands and coastlines with areas of rich sea life are home to wildlife in Scotland.
+For instance, providing homes to colonies of breeding seabirds.
+These islands and coastlines also provide feeding grounds for waders and other birdlife.
 The surrounding seas attract Dolphin, Shark and Whales including Orca or Killer whale.

 Scotland is also the most mountainous area in the UK with 282 Munros (peaks over 3000 ft).
 The UKs top 10 highest peaks are also in Scotland with 9 of these being over 4,000 feet.
-The more extreme of these areas, such as the Cairngorms, experience a sub-artic climate that is home to specialists species such as Ptarmigan, Mountain Hare, Dotterel and Snow Bunting.
-The mountains and glens provide homes to Eagles.
-The ancient Caledonian forest provides a different environment for Scotland’s wildlife.
+The more extreme of these areas, such as the Cairngorms, experience a sub-artic climate that is home to specialists UK Wildlife species such as Ptarmigan, Mountain Hare, Dotterel and Snow Bunting.
+The mountains and glens also provide homes to Eagles.
+In contrast the ancient Caledonian forest provide a different environment for Scotland’s wildlife.
 The Pine forests of Scotland hold some of Scotland’s rarest wildlife.
 This is the land of rare mammals such as the Pine Marten and Wild Cat with rare birds including Capercaillie, Black Grouse, Crested Tit and Crossbill.

 Little wonder then why Scotland’s Wildlife and landscape attracts so many visitors from both the UK and overseas.